 This month encourages seniors to take the opportunity to evaluate their current living situation, and determine whether or not adjustments could be made to create a better lifestyle.
 This is the opportunity to notice strengths and weaknesses in daily routines and make minor adjustments with potentially huge improvements.“

-Many seniors want to age in place and “do for themselves” as long as possible.
-In order to do this, however, you must make both your living environment safer and your body as healthy and strong as you can.
+Many seniors want to maintain an independent lifestyle and “do for themselves” in their own homes for as long as possible.
+In order to do this, however, you must remove safety issues / unsafe conditions from your living environment and maintain your overall health for as long as you can.

 Aging In Place – Home Safety For Elderly Folks

 Let’s start in the home/living environment.
-The following are steps that should be taken to make a home as senior friendly as possible.
+The following are simple things that can be done to make a home as senior friendly as possible.

 Declutter All Of Your Living Areas

 I know that it’s not an easy task to declutter your living space.
 It’s especially difficult for older adults.
-But I can’t stress to you enough the importance of decluttering.
+But I can’t stress to you what a high priority decluttering is.

 Decluttering tips include: